gcrtnst/sw-compdocs/sw_compdocs/04_SPECIALIST_EQUIPMENT.md

 ## Equipment inventory (Flaregun Ammo)

-A small equipment storage unit containing a box flaregun ammo.
+A small equipment storage unit containing a box of flaregun ammo.

 Press [lmb] to reload an equipped flaregun.